tchayen/webgl-maps/README.md

 The fetching is automated and present in `assets/fetch.ts` script.

-### Getting from points on sphere to flat triangles
+### Getting from points on sphere to flat triangles :earth_africa:

 With the data downloaded, we are definitely one huge step closer to having the map, but it is not immediately clear what to do next.

 We should notice that the data we've just downloaded is based on points using _longitude_ and _latitude_ coordinates.
-To take it from sphere :earth_africa: to a flat surface (like our map), we use [web mercator projection](https://tchayen.github.io/web-mercator-projection).
+To take it from sphere :globe_with_meridians: to a flat surface :pencil: (like our map), we use [web mercator projection](https://tchayen.github.io/web-mercator-projection).

 Now that we have abstract points in 2D space, we need to render them using the GPU.
 The current problem is that we have shapes defined as polygons or lines, which are sequences of points.
 We need triangles :small_red_triangle:.
 For that we use [Ear clipping method :ear: :scissors:](https://en.wikipedia.org/wiki/Polygon_triangulation) for simple triangulation (and even simpler algorithm for replacing lines with chain of rectangles of given width).